Rosemarie

 Washington, D.C.: Scientia Press, 2021

-$20 with free shipping to USA (add $25 for international shipping).
+$20 with free domestic shipping (add $25 for international shipping).

 You may also send a check for the correct amount, made out to Scientia Press, to Kenneth J. Dillon, 4115 Wisconsin Avenue, N.W. #506, Washington, D.C.
 20016.
 Scientia Press has a 5-star, 100% Positive rating on Amazon.com.
 On the delivery of Intriguing Anomalies, an Amazon.com customer commented: “Great communication, super accommodating, and my father loved the book! thanks so much, highly recommend.”